alanontheweb/sketch-replace-colour/readme.md

 ---

-All thanks go to B. Ayers for helping develop additional functionality.
+All thanks go to Lewis Howles for the original plugin, and B. Ayers for helping develop additional functionality.